 to consistently absorb new investor allocations.
 Second, data on certain larger funds that had not been accessible became available this year.
 Third, some highly successful managers passed their five-year mark in 2021, qualifying them for inclusion in this year's survey, including the top-ranked \$5 billion Skye Global and the \$3.9 billion Schonfeld Fundamental Equity.
-And fourth, some very successful smaller managers are getting big-
+And fourth, some very successful smaller managers are getting bigger due to appreciation and